manux32/7d2d_A17_modlets/manux_CustomVehicles_A17_modlet/README.md

 Thanks also for her great [**MinibikeOpenUI mod**](https://github.com/TormentedEmu/7DTD-SDX-Mods/tree/master/MinibikeOpenUI), that let's us open UIs like the Map, the backpack, or any other Character UIs, while driving.

 ### [HAL9000](https://www.youtube.com/channel/UCemM152wfyOsGCBaSkDaDCQ)
-**HAL9000** has been giving me great technical advice recently, helping me especially with understanding how to deal with the Multi Player code.
+**HAL9000** has been giving me great technical advice towards the end of A16, helping me especially with understanding how to deal with the Multi Player code.
 He is an amazing modder and the father of the SDX Launcher we use to build SDX mods for the game.
 He's a great mentor, thank you so much Master **HAL9000**!

+### Sphereii
+For the SDX Tutorials and for helping solve multiple SDX issues.
+SDX allowed me to go beyond simple XML modding, and start doing crazy stuff.

-### Mumpfy
+### Chaos
-A very talented visual artist that is also a 7d2d modder.
-He retextured some of the coolest Vehicles of this mod to make them fit better in the mood of the game.
-They look awesome!
-He retextured the following vehicles so far:
-- Dust2Death's RoadHog
-- The Beast
-- Helicopter
+The new kid on the block.
+A very talented 3D artist who helped with the Monster Beetle modeling.
+I hope we continue working together in the future.

 ### Three8
 For adding underwater capabillities to all vehicles in the A16 mod.
 He is a top notch modder doing stuff like a fully working Elevator.

 ### JaxTeller718
 For doing great sounds for Dust2Death's A16 Road Hog.
-I am also using those sounds on the Hell Goat Bike and the Loader.
+In the A16 full mod, I am also using those sounds on the Hell Goat Bike and the Loader.